Qatar University

 Qatar University (جامعة قطر; transliterated: Jami'at Qatar) is a public research university located on the northern outskirts of Doha, Qatar.
 It is the only public university in the country.
-The university hosts ten colleges – Arts and Sciences, Business and Economics, Education, Engineering, Law, Sharia and Islamic Studies, Pharmacy, College of Health Science, College of Medicine, College of Dental Medicine, and College of Pharmacy.
+The university hosts twelve colleges – Arts and Sciences, Business and Economics, Education, Engineering, Law, Sharia and Islamic Studies, Pharmacy, College of Health Science, College of Medicine, College of Dental Medicine, College of Pharmacy, College of nursing, and College of Sport Science.

 Courses are taught in Arabic and English.
-Students entering the university are sometimes placed in a “Foundation Program”, which ensures the acquirement of skills such as Math and English.
+Students entering the University are sometimes placed in a “Foundation Program”, which ensures the acquirement of skills such as Math and English.

 Many of its academic departments have received or are currently under evaluation for accreditation from a number of organizations.
 In addition to undergraduate academics, QU has a research infrastructure including research labs, an ocean vessel, technical equipment and a library including a collection of rare manuscripts.

 The university serves on behalf of the government and private industry to conduct regional research, particularly in areas of the environment and energy technologies.
 Qatar University has a student body of fifty-two nationalities, 65% of which are Qatari nationals.
 About 35% are children of expats.
 Women make up approximately 70% of the student population, and are provided their own set of facilities and classrooms.
 QU has an alumni body of over 30,000 graduates, and an active student body of over 20,000 students.